ValentinaStr/CurrencyExchangeRatesProviderService/README.md

 ---

+### Spring Security: Spring Security Integration

+The project has Spring Security integrated for authentication and authorization.
+The application includes USER and ADMIN roles and manages users in the database.

+#### Key Features

+- **Roles and Users**:
+ The roles USER and ADMIN are stored in separate database tables.
+ Two users are created at application startup using database migration scripts: One with the USER role.
+One with the ADMIN role.
+ User passwords are encrypted for security.

+- **Database Migration**: The Liquibase database migration tool is used to ensure the proper creation of the roles and user tables, as well as to add the initial users during application startup.

+- **Authentication**: All endpoints require login to access.

+- **Authorization**: The endpoint POST /currencies?currency=USD is restricted to users with the ADMIN role.

+---

 ### API Documentation with Swagger

 The project is integrated with **Swagger** for API documentation.
 Once the service is running, you can explore the available APIs using the Swagger UI.